New Light Species and the CMB: Methodology

-The second possible situation for such deviations occurs when a species begins to decouple from the remainder of the SM during the annihilation of some other species.
-In this case, the momentum-dependence of $C[f]$ causes a full $\phi(t,p)$ alteration to the distribution of the decoupling species.
-This effect arises solely when a species is leaving equilibrium and does not affect the distribution functions of the remaining species in the thermal bath, provided that the rate of self-interactions of the thermal bath is sufficiently large.
-In the SM, this situation occurs as neutrinos decouple from electrons.
-The annihilation of electrons alters the momentum dependence of the neutrino distribution, introducing a nonzero $\phi$.
-In fact, it is precisely this term which causes the deviation of the SM $N_{eff}$ prediction from $3$ to $3.046$.

-A much more detailed treatment of these effects, as well as the full evolution of species in equilibrium, can be found in \cite{Bernstein}.
-For our purposes, the important fact is that standard thermal distributions will not fully suffice for any non-equilibrium behavior, specifically the decoupling or annihilation of a species.
+A detailed treatment of the full evolution of species in the early universe can be found in \cite{Bernstein}.
+For our purposes, the most important fact is that during non-equilibrium events, specifically the decoupling or annihilation of a species, the momentum dependence of the collision functional $C[f]$ can alter the phase space density of a decoupling species away from the standard thermal distributions.
 For these cases, a general phase space density must be numerically evolved in time to find the precise contribution to $g_*$ at lower temperatures.
 The focus of this work includes both decoupling and annihilation, necessitating our numerical treatment.

 So far we have treated the expansion of the universe as an independent process, but it is in fact coupled to the evolution of its particle content through the Einstein field equations.
-Assuming a flat, isotropic, and homogeneous universe, we obtain the Friedmann equations, which can be written in the form
+Assuming a flat, isotropic, and homogeneous universe, we obtain the Friedmann equations,

 { }where $\rho$ and $P$ refer to the total energy density and pressure of the full particle content.
 The Boltzmann equations and Friedmann equations then combine to give a coupled set of integro-differential equations governing the full evolution of the early universe.